 Families identified with "at-risk" family issues which interfere with a child's school attendance may be referred for In-Home services provided by a service provider within the community.
 Services are voluntary, but provide assistance for the entire household.

-- 79% Of the students referred to the program reduced unexcused absences - 66% Average decrease of unexcused absences per child - 20% Program's rate of recidivism during the 2013-2014 school year
+- 36% Of the students referred to the program maintained or reduced their number of unexcused absences to school - Affidavits filed during the 2014-2015 school year (Violation of a Court Order)

 JUVENILE STATISTICS